- Repair & Care

 Birds of a Feather

 As an EV, the Energi works quite well.
 It's torquey, quiet and quick about town.
 In some ways, though, it's also limited as an actual EV.
 Where the Volt can go through a typical day's use before needing a charge, the C-Max Energi's much smaller battery (it's less than half the size of the Volt's) lasts half as long.
 While the range estimator varies widely depending on conditions and use, it is fairly accurate.
 If it says 14 miles, so long as you drive carefully and slowly, the car will achieve 14 miles.
+Once the battery is depleted, the C-Max then achieved roughly 37-38 mpg using its gasoline engine – pretty much what the revised ratings from Ford and the EPA put it at.
+Originally the C-Max was rated at 47 mpg combined, which then got revised to 43 mpg after Ford received countless complaints from customers who, tried as they might, could not achieve anywhere close to that number.
+A second revision brought that estimated number down to 38 mpg, which is what the C-Max stands at now.
 What the C-Max Energi did not do was achieve anywhere near the 47 mpg average that the basic C-Max is rated: Despite very careful driving and maximum use of EV mode, the on-board computer typically registered trips at 37-38 mpg, occasionally rising to 41 mpg in milder weather when the climate control was switched off.

 The C-Max has not yet been crash-tested.
 Standard safety features include seven airbags, plus the required antilock brakes and electronic stability system.
 Ford's standard MyKey system allows parents to limit vehicle speed, stereo volume and other features when their teens drive.
 Click here for a full list of safety features or here for our evaluation of child-safety seat accommodations.